bechtle/mushroomobser-dataset/README.md

 # mushroomobser-dataset
-Dataset collected for the computer vision community from [http://mushroomobserver.org](http://mushroomobserver.org)
+Mushrooms images dataset collected from [http://mushroomobserver.org](http://mushroomobserver.org)

 # About the Dataset